 In addition, business owners define the vision for the company’s future.
 When the company is leaderless, it’s all too easy for the remaining employees to lose sight of their objectives or depart entirely from a productive business model, leading to lost income and profits.

-To obtain an equitable settlement, lawyers must quantify the damage done to the business by the owner’s absence.
+To obtain an equitable settlement, personal injury lawyers must quantify the damage done to the business by the owner’s absence.

 General Damages